livepeer/community-governance/LIP-Meetings/LIP-Meeting-4.md

 Gavin:

-- Should think about way we can reduce friction and encourage proposal creations
+- Should think about ways we can reduce friction and encourage proposal creations

 Nico: